iterative/dvc.org/content/docs/studio/user-guide/connect-custom-gitlab-server.md

 Once the connection is successful, all the repositories in this GitLab server will become available when you try to add a project in your team workspace.
-If you have any trouble setting up the connection to your GitLab server, please [contact us](/doc/studio/troubleshooting#support).
+If you have any trouble setting up the connection to your GitLab server, feel free to [contact us](/doc/studio/troubleshooting#support).

 <admon type ="info">